Whether you live in Victoria or are visiting campus for residency, transit options are available to help you get around.

 You can also use Google Maps to get transit information for specific times of the day.
 Using the "Directions" feature, you can enter your starting point and destination, select the transit icon and get transit options.

+Eligible students can use their student ID card as a bus pass through the universal bus pas (U-Pass) program.
 This program is provided through a partnership between the Royal Roads University Student Association, Royal Roads University, and BC Transit.

 Sustainability in action